 First, it allows you to access all areas of the room.
 When you move your furniture, you can get behind it and reach all of the corners and crevices that may be difficult to access when the furniture is in place.
 This can help to ensure that you are able to thoroughly clean the entire room.

 Second, it allows you to clean the furniture itself.
 When you move your furniture, you can clean underneath and behind it, which can help to remove any dust or debris that may have accumulated over time.
-This can help to extend the life of your furniture and keep it looking clean and well-maintained.
+This can help extend your furniture’s life and keep it clean and well-maintained.

-Finally, moving your furniture can help to refresh the look of your living room.
-When you rearrange your furniture, you can create a new layout and give the room a fresh, new feel.
+Finally, moving your furniture can help refresh your living room’s look.
+When you rearrange your furniture, you can create a new layout and give the room a fresh feel.

 Overall, moving your furniture when cleaning your living room can help to ensure that the entire room is thoroughly cleaned, help to extend the life of your furniture, and refresh the look of the room.

 And there you have it!
 A living room cleaning guide for a living space that feels lighter, brighter, and more spacious.